-Many Australians are having Weight Loss Surgery or Gastric Sleeve Surgery to overcome obesity issues and lose weight.
+Many Australians are undergoing Weight Loss or Gastric Sleeve Surgery to overcome obesity issues and lose weight.
 This article covers tips for eating after Gastric Sleeve Surgery.

 Why some people need a Gastric Band or Gastric Sleeve Surgery

-Some people with certain genes and eating habits really struggle to be able to lose weight after they become severely overweight or even morbidly obese.
-(Anyone with a BMI of over 29.9/30 is considered obese and over 35 is considered Morbidly Obese.)
+Some people with certain genes and eating habits really struggle to lose weight after they become severely overweight or even morbidly obese.
+Anyone with a BMI of over 29.9/30 is considered obese and over 35 is considered Morbidly Obese.)

 Pre-Surgery Weight Loss – Download Dr Briggs FREE Guide

-So despite exercising and eating as healthily as they can – no amount of dieting seems to help these individuals lose the excess weight.
+Unfortunately, for some despite exercising and eating as healthily as they can no amount of dieting seems to help them lose excess weight.

-They’ve also likely gotten to the stage that their intake capacity (stomach size) is able to consume far more calories than they could ever hope to burn off through activity or normal metabolism functions – no matter how much or how long they exercised.
+They’ve also likely gotten to the stage that their intake capacity (stomach size) is able to consume far more calories than they could ever hope to burn off through activity or normal metabolism functions.
+No matter how much or how long they exercise.

 Obesity is Dangerous but Gastric Surgery including Gastric Sleeve Operations can be life saving.